Mortgage Without Indefinite Leave to Remain (ILR)

 What types of visas can get a UK mortgage?
 Are there specific visa types that are more favourable to lenders?

 You’ve also got a health skilled visa, which is very similar to the skilled worker visa.
-The only one I’m aware of that you cannot apply for a mortgage with is a refugee visa.
-Lenders don’t accept that at the moment.

-Quite a few lenders potentially accept skilled worker visas now.
+Quite a few lenders accept skilled worker visas now.
 If you are on a spousal visa, and a UK national or someone with permanent right to reside in the UK is also on that application, that opens up quite a few options.

 If you are looking at that as a single application, there are some potential lenders, but the field does get smaller.